 ‘The second group [apart from communal leaders] who play a very important role in inciting communal riots [in India], are the newspapers.
 The profession of Journalism, once considered extremely noble, has now become ignoble and dirty’.

-This harsh critique on the role of mainstream media in inciting communal riots in India seems extremely contemporary and relevant in view of the recent outbreak of violence in Delhi.
-But these lines were written 93 years ago, by a then 19-year-old young man from Lahore, who would become immortalised in history as Shaheed Bhagat Singh.
+This harsh critique on the role of mainstream media in inciting communal riots in India seems extremely contemporary.
+But these lines were written 94 years ago, by a then 19-year-old young man from Lahore, who would become immortalised in history as Shaheed Bhagat Singh.
 In his article, written in Punjabi and published in the Kirti Magazine in 1927, ‘Dharmvar Fasad Te unha de ilaj’ (‘Communal Riots and their Cure’), Bhagat Singh was scathing about the role of political leaders and newspapers in inciting communal violence.

 He espoused ‘class consciousness’ and ‘separation of religion from politics’ as the antidote to violence.